i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 ---------------------

 Ensure that ECIES router infos may be stored to and retrieved from ElGamal floodfills.
+This should be possible now, as several checks were added to the Java code base by mid-2019 in reaction to unfinished proposal 145 [Prop145]_.
-This should be possible now, but ensure there's nothing in the code bases that blacklists non-ElGamal routers.
+Ensure there's nothing in the code bases that prevents storage of non-ElGamal RouterInfos in the network database.

 Target release, if changes required: 0.9.48